fossasia/eventyay-tickets/doc/developer/translating.rst

 If you visit `translate.pretalx.com`_ for the first time, it will look a bit bare.

-Once you create an account – please do this by signing in with GitHub, as we're planning to deprecate email login – you can look at and edit translations.
+Once you create an account – please do this by signing in with GitHub, as we’re planning to deprecate email login – you can look at and edit translations.

-First off, take care to change your preferences so that you'll be presented with the languages you want to translate.
+First off, take care to change your preferences so that you’ll be presented with the languages you want to translate.
 You can do this in your profile settings, which you can find when clicking your profile picture in the upper right.